Kryil/AI4149/backend/doc/protocol.md

   - Build a new unit from given factory
   - Move unit to coordinates
   - Order unit to fire to given coordinates
+  - Gather resources with the unit at its current position

 Everything is a list, meaning player can instruct units to move in a path, fire to multiple different targets, build multiple units and construct multiple